an06nam/docker-debian-arm-toolchain/README.md

-# About this images
+# About this repo
-This image will use debian 12.10 as a base image. using clang toolchain and currently is used to develop firmware for libopencm3. tested on ubuntu 22.04
+This image will be used to develop firmware for bms based on stm32f407 chip.

-Your changes within container path $HOME/workspace will affect the workspace directory will be saved within the repo workspace
+The changes within container path $HOME/workspace will affect the workspace directory will be saved within the repo workspace

+   NOTE : DEFAULT CONTAINER PASSWORD will be 'user'

 ## Generate and use the image
 1. Clone this repo
    ```bash